 Last week I posted a review of the new Jackery Explorer 240 portable power station.
-In that review I mentioned that one of the best aspects of the device is that it can be charged quite efficiently using Jackery’s 50-Watt solar panel.
+In that review, I mentioned that one of the best aspects of the device is that it can be charged quite efficiently using Jackery’s 50-Watt solar panel.

-Strap them to your backpack and start to move around and you’ll soon discover that most of them are pretty much useless.
-The 50-watt solar panel from Jackery is not one of those types of solar panels however.
-On the contrary, it is much more powerful and effective than those small models, although it does lose some portability in order to achieve its level of effectiveness.
+Strap them to your backpack and start to move around, and you’ll soon discover that most of them are pretty much useless.
+The 50-watt solar panel from Jackery is not one of those types of solar panels, however.
+On the contrary, it is much more powerful and effective than those small models, although it loses some portability to achieve its level of effectiveness.

-Jackery’s model ships with everything you need to covert light from the sun into energy you can use with your gadgets.
+Jackery’s model ships with everything you need to convert light from the sun into energy you can use with your gadgets.
 It not only comes with a built-in 3-meter long cord with an Anderson interface – the standard for solar power – it also features two USB ports (one USB-A, one USB-C) too.

 The panel measures 19.9″ x 31.8″ x 0.2″ (506 x 809 x 5mm) in size when unfolded and set up to actively collect energy from the sun.
 But, it also folds down to just 19.9 x 15.9 x 1.0″ (506 x 405 x 26mm) when ready to transport, which makes it surprisingly small considering it can generate up to 50 watts of power.

-That wasn’t the case here, as Jackery’s model provided a steady supply of juice to the Explorer 240, while also recharging my iPhone and tablet through its built-in USB ports too.
-It was an impressive display of just how useful sola energy can be with the right gear and situation.
+That wasn’t the case here, as Jackery’s model provided a steady supply of juice to the Explorer 240 while also recharging my iPhone and tablet through its built-in USB ports too.
+It was an impressive display of just how useful solar energy can be with the right gear and situation.

 Now that said, as with all solar panels, you’ll get the best results from direct exposure to the sun over a prolonged period of time.
-Shade, clouds, and shifting light patterns can have an impact on performance, so keep that in mind when setting this – or any other solar panel – up for use outdoors.
+Shade, clouds, and shifting light patterns can impact performance, so keep that in mind when setting this – or any other solar panel – up for use outdoors.

 That’s a tough deal to beat, particularly when you factor in how small and light both units are.
 For my money, this is one of the best solar power solutions for outdoor adventure that I’ve ever seen, and a real bargain too.